moliver28/research-handbook/content/handbook/marketing/blog/release-posts/_index.md

 ### Critical path tasks

 - Completing all the tasks assigned to the Release Post Manager in the Release Post MR template
   - Reminder: If you cannot perform any of the Release Post Manager tasks between Thursday, 1 week before release, and the [release date](/handbook/engineering/releases/) of the month as defined in the [monthly MR template](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/.gitlab/merge_request_templates/Release-Post.md), it is recommended you sign up for another release post.
-In the case that schedule/circumstances changes after you'd already signed up for the release post, please start a thread in #product in slack and tag `@justin`.
+In the case that schedule/circumstances changes after you'd already signed up for the release post, please start a thread in #product in slack and tag `@justin` and `@[name of PLT member who is reviewing this month]`.
+The name of the PLT member who is reviewing this month can be found on the [release post scheduling page](https://handbook.gitlab.com/handbook/marketing/blog/release-posts/managers/)
 - Working with VP of Product to identify the top feature to highlight on the release post page
 - Creating the What's New MR and working with the VP of Product to identify what to include in [What's New](/handbook/product/gitlab-the-product/index.html#using-whats-new-to-communicate-updates-to-users)
 - Sending out reminders about upcoming due dates